Want to make a photo animation for social media or your website?

 After applying this you may see some gaps at the edges which will require patching or cropping (cropping is easier).

 Note: This process is also handy for doing edits of images in Photoshop to merge the best attributes of multiple images.
-You’ll notice my final flag edit is actually a combination of two different frames.
+Align the pieces you want to keep and then delete bits that don’t work.

 Quick Tutorial to Export Video from Image Sequence